 In my last 3 posts ‘Construction project variations – have you included all your costs’ (Read more), ‘Understanding the real cost of delays on your construction project’ (Read more) and ‘Are you working for free on your construction project’ (Read more), I discussed the reasons for delay claims and scope changes and what costs could be included when construction companies submit their claims for these changes and variations.

-However, a claim could be rejected by your client if it doesn’t include all the correct and required information.
+However, a construction variation claim could be rejected by your client if it doesn’t include all the correct and required information.

-I have seen many poorly put together claims.
-Some for millions of dollars, yet construction companies seem to think that they can apply minimal time and effort to formulating their claims.
+I have seen many poorly put together variation claims or change orders.
+Some for millions of dollars, yet construction companies seem to think that they can apply minimal time and effort to formulating their variation claims.
 That it will be easy money!
-The client will pay their claim – they just have to!
-Some even delegate their claim preparation to junior inexperienced quantity surveyors or contract administrators.
+The client will pay their variation claim – they just have to!
+Some even delegate their construction claim preparation to junior inexperienced quantity surveyors or contract administrators.
 Sometimes the construction project manager isn’t even aware a claim has been submitted and is blindsided when their client takes offence to a spurious or unsupported claim.
+Should construction project managers take the lead with variation claims?

 Some of these claims are poorly thought out and presented.
 I’ve seen claims with arithmetic errors, spelling mistakes (even incorrectly spelling the client’s name), factual errors, contradictory information, confusing language and unsupported evidence.